ajitagupta/bridgingthesoftskillsgap/README.md

 * Observing and reading: Don't interrupt or let your mind wander when others speak
 * Perceiving and empathizing: Put yourself in the other person's position
 * Effective use of words: Prepare in advance to keep things brief, direct and clear.
 Don't speak of a problem unless you have thought of at least one potential solution.
 Take responsibility for everything you say and do.
 No excuses.
-* Tone and expressions: Take yourself less seriously, but give credit where fair and stick to your commitments and responsibilities.
+* Tone and expressions: Take yourself less seriously, but give credit where due and stick to your commitments and responsibilities.

 Put structure into your communication by scheduling meetings and following a well-organized agenda.
 Recap the meeting, the following steps and timeline.
 ### 6. Proactive Learning